stashed/docs/docs/guides/latest/workloads/deployment.md

 ## Backup Volumes of a Deployment

 This section will show you how to use Stash to backup volumes of a Deployment.
 Here, we are going to deploy a Deployment with a PVC and generate some sample data in it.
-Then, we will backup this sample data using Stash.
+Then, we are going to backup this sample data using Stash.

 ### Deploy workload

-At first, we will create a PVC then we will create a Deployment that will use this PVC.
+At first, we are going to create a PVC then we are going to create a Deployment that will use this PVC.

 **Create PVC:**